 The Corporation strives to deliver the highest quality service efficiently and effectively.

-Services are centralized as much as practically possible, allowing for close supervision and quality assurance.
+Services related to drilling fluids are centralized as much as practically possible, allowing for close supervision and quality assurance.
 In order to ensure that its goals of providing excellent service and effective drilling fluid system design are being achieved, the Corporation reviews its client satisfaction levels.
 The Corporation utilizes rigorous quality assurance processes in the development and delivery of its products and services, hires qualified personnel and strives to create an environment that attracts and retains talented employees and contractors.
-In addition, to further improve its service capabilities, during 2007 the Corporation established the EQUAL division, and acquired tanker trucks and dry goods hauling equipment in order to control transport of drilling fluid products and drilling fluids to its clients on a more consistent timeframe and at a more consistent cost than is currently available from third parties and to capture margins currently paid to third party service providers.
-In 2009, EQUAL expanded services in Saskatchewan to include hauling of produced fluids for operators.
-In 2008, the Partnership completed the Clear Acquisition, adding a drilling fluid waste management business to its portfolio of services.

 The Corporation's drilling fluid systems are designed to meet client-specific objectives which typically include minimizing drilling costs and maximizing reserves and production rates.
 The Corporation's technical services group designs specific fluid systems to optimize drilling and recovery while minimizing costs at each specific drill site.
 Design considerations include such factors as wellbore stability, wellbore pressure management, drilling time, formation impact, completion impact and environmental impact, all with a view to selecting drilling fluids which are best suited to the specific drilling operation.
-The Corporation's environmental business line, Clear, provides waste management and disposal solutions which are complementary to the Corporation's core drilling fluids business.